tdda/tdda/doc/source/tdda.serial.md

 ### The `polars_to_csv` function

-The polars function works in the same was as its Pandas counterpart.
+The polars function works in the same way as its Pandas counterpart.

 The simplest form for writing a polars dataframe to CSV *with metadata* is:

 %% docdata/polars2csv1.py

-This will write a the Polars dataframe `df` to `docdata2.csv` using `df.to_csv`, with default settings, and writing accompanying metadata to `docdata2pd.serial`.
+This will write the Polars dataframe `df` to `docdata1pl.csv` using `df.write_csv`, with default settings, and writing accompanying metadata to `docdata1pl.serial`.

 Specific write formatting parameters can be passed directly to `to_csv` as keyword arguments, and these will also, where appropriate,